 No matter what kind of partner, friend, or colleague they spend time with, ESFPs will contribute to any relationship they create due to the array of amazing personality traits they possess.
-However, they may work on overcoming some flaws to improve their relations with personality types who are on the opposite side of the MBTI spectrum.
+However, they may work on overcoming some flaws to improve their relations with personality types who are on the opposite side of the 16 personalities spectrum.

 Keep on reading to find out what ESFPs are like in various social roles; as lovers, friends, parents and co-workers.
 If you are an ESFP, you may find out what you can do to improve relationships with certain personality types.
 Or, if your loved one, friend, or co-worker is an ESFP personality, you may find out what to expect from them in various situations.